- Our thoughts on Liberty Mutual

 Did Liberty Mutual increase rates?

+Yes.
 Home insurance rates are going up everywhere due to increased claim costs and inflation.
-Liberty Mutual has had a cumulative rate increase of 37.1% from 2023 to 2024, per S&P Global.
+Liberty Mutual has had a cumulative rate increase of 37.1% since 2023, per S&P Global.
 That’s significant, but it’s not the highest among major insurance companies.

 How do I cancel Liberty Mutual home insurance?